General Overview and Specs

 • Ethernet cables

-• Uplink switch (for large camera count setup)
+• Uplink switch (for a large camera count setup)

 Ethernet Cable Requirements